What May Feel Different

 Americans moving to Málaga often have a few specific things on their list that local buyers don't think about as much.

 Reliable internet.
 If you're working remotely — or plan to — connectivity matters.
 Some older buildings in Centro Histórico have limitations; newer builds in Teatinos and parts of Soho tend to have better infrastructure.
-Denise can flag this for each property on your shortlist.
+In Pedregalejo and El Palo, Denise checks fiber and building-by-building setup carefully rather than assuming the coastal address guarantees the right work-from-home setup.

 Natural light and layout.
 Spanish apartments are built differently than American ones.
 Interior rooms without windows are more common.
 Pay attention to orientation, floor level, and how the space feels at different times of day.
 Denise schedules viewings with this in mind.